-GRANVILLE, Ohio—Denison University has announced a grant from The Eisner Foundation of more than $5 million to build a new performing arts building, which will be named The Michael D. Eisner Center for Performing Arts.
+GRANVILLE, Ohio—Denison University has announced a new performing arts building, made possible in part by a grant from The Eisner Foundation.
+The new center will be named The Michael D. Eisner Center for Performing Arts.
 Michael Eisner is a member of the Denison Class of 1964, a Life Trustee of the college, a former chairman and chief executive officer of the Walt Disney Company, and founder of the Tornante Company.

 “We are thrilled and very grateful for this transformational gift from The Eisner Foundation that will impact Denison and our community for decades to come,” said Denison University President Adam Weinberg.
 “More than 40 percent of Denison students participate in the arts in some way.
 The Michael D. Eisner Center for Performing Arts will generate even more opportunities for our students to create and participate in music, theater and dance.
 This is a profound gift, to our college as a whole, to our student artists and outstanding faculty, and to those with a deep appreciation of the arts.”

 “The relevance of the performing arts in our individual lives and in society cannot be over-emphasized,” said Eisner.
 “The arts are relational.
 They can unite us across differences; they can give us new insights, and they should exist in an inter-disciplinary environment as in this new building.
 There has never been a time when the arts are more important than today.
 We are happy to support Denison’s commitment through this gift.”